Sheikh Rehana: Career

 After the assassination of Sheikh Mujibur Rahman, Rehana and her elder sister Sheikh Hasina took political refuge in India first and later to the United Kingdom.
 She had played an instrumental role in raising international awareness on the brutal and unlawful assassination of her entire family.
 After relentless campaign in different European countries, in the year 1979 in Sweden, Sheikh Rehana held the first international conference to call for an impartial trial on Bangabandhu Murder.
 The conference was attended by international jurists, European civil society members and her political colleagues in exile.
 During her exile in the UK in 1980s, Sheikh Rehana assisted Bangladesh Awami League (BAL) to reach out to European Civil Society and UN Organizations on the plight of Bangladeshi people under undemocratic and brutal military dictatorship it had witnessed from 1975 to 1991.

 Between the year 2007-08, while Sheikh Hasina was imprisoned under the emergency rule of Fakhruddin Ahmed’s military backed caretaker government, Sheikh Rehana on Hasina's behalf secretly organised Awami League and other political parties to bring back democratic elected government in Dhaka.
 Sheikh Rehana was made councilor of BAL Dhaka South unit in 2016.

-Corruption
+Controversy

 After Sheikh Hasina's fall, the Anti-Corruption Commission of Bangladesh has started investigations of various corruption and abuse of power cases against her.
 The BFIU and ACC has sought financial information from banks about her.
 These include a $5 billion embezzlement case of Rooppur Nuclear Power Plant, allocations of RAJUK plots in Purbanchal by abuse of power and money laundering.
 It has also been reported that she is linked to the siphoning of billions of dollars from Bangladesh's banking system through S. Alam.
 Law adviser to the Interim Government of Bangladesh Asif Nazrul stated on December 9, 2024 that "Younger sister Sheikh Rehana was Sheikh Hasina's cashier" in context of money laundering and corruption.

+In December 2025, she was sentenced to 7 years in jail for the Purbachal scam cases.